 A great keynote is as much about speech content as it is the experience the speaker creates with your audience.
 What type of experience do you want to create, and will this speaker fit the bill?
 Do you want your audience to laugh together, feel inspired, hear a memorable, impactful story, hear from a celebrity, or hear specific industry content?

 Most meeting planners ask for a motivational speaker video before hiring a keynote speaker.

 A video is supposed to be a representation of a speaker's style, substance, and content.
 It is only a preview and sometimes doesn't do a speaker justice.

-Alternately, the 5 to 10 minute speech snippets may display only the speaker's best stuff, then they are hired and the previewers find out that's all there is.
+Alternately, the 5 to 10-minute speech snippets may display just the speaker's best stuff.
+Once hired, the reviewers find out that's all there is.
 It's like a movie trailer; sometimes you watch the preview, decide to see the movie and realize you shouldn't have bothered.
 The free preview contained the only good parts of the movie.